Sonnhid/UWRegistrationBot/README.md

 # UWRegistrationBot by Sonnhi Duong

+## Overview
-## A bot that automatically registers for classes at UW
+**UWRegistrationBot** is a Python-based tool that automatically registers for classes at the University of Washington.
-This bot takes your loging information, class codes, and registration time.
+The bot takes your login information, class codes, and registration time.

-One Minute before the registration time, if will fire up the browser and load in all. your inputs.
-Roughly around 3 seconds before the registration time, the bot will spam. the submit button with your class information.
+One minute before your specified registration time, it opens a browser and loads your inputs.
+Roughly 3 seconds before registration, the bot repeatedly clicks the submit button to maximize the chance of successful enrollment.

-This was my personal project using python scripts.
+This project was developed as a personal Python project using libraries such as **Selenium** and **PySimpleGUI**.
-Some of the main libraries I used was Selenium and SimplePyGUI.
-Use at your own risk.
+**Use at your own risk.**

+---

 ## Installation
-  * Install the repo's zip file and extract its contents
+1. Download the repository ZIP file and extract its contents.
-  * Run the Driver executable in the dist folder
+2. Run the `Driver` executable located in the `dist` folder.

+---

 ## Usage
-Once running the UI for the bot will pop up,
+1. Launch the program; a UI window will appear.
-Input your login information for your UW Student account and fill out the class codes under SLN and your add codes if any for the class.
+2. Enter your UW Student account login information.
+3. Fill in the class codes under **SLN**, and add any add codes if applicable.
-The credit column is optional and is only for variable credit classes.
+4. The **Credit** column is optional and should only be used for variable-credit classes.
-Make sure to use the dropdown and pick the registration time CORRECTLY.
+5. Use the dropdown menu to select the correct registration time.
-Verify all your information is correct before running or else it will not work.
+6. Double-check all information before starting; incorrect inputs will prevent registration.

-Once running the window will close and will run again when its close to the registration date.
-You can leave the program running in the background while you do other things.
+Once running, the window will close automatically and reopen when registration time approaches.
+The program can run in the background while you continue other tasks.

+---

-## How to Contribute
+## Contributing
-Any contributions are greatly appreciated.
-Some of the things I have yet to get to are.
+Contributions are welcome!
+Areas for improvement include:
-  * Testing
+- Testing and debugging
-  * Debugging
-  * Better GUI
-  * Registration Day input
+- Enhancing the GUI
+- Adding more flexible registration date inputs